The Focus In Trading On Matchbook Is Always On The Next Idea

 Just focus, for a moment, on what we really do as traders.
 When you strip away all the technical and fundamental data, all the market knowledge, value bets, all the bells and whistles of the latest software you end up with just one thing.

 When trading on Matchbook or Betfair we make a LOT of decisions each day.
 Not only that but we make decisions in a probabilistic manner, knowing that there is absolutely no certainty attached to each choice.
 Like a man crawling underground in total blindness we only know that we need to move forward if we ever want to see sunlight.

 Trading is the ultimate exercise in pragmatism.
 It does not care who you are, what you look like, what education you have or any other extraneous attribute that so often clouds our thinking.
 Trading only cares about results and for those that continue to practice it – it has a marvelous ability to focus us on what really matters.

-I have two children – one aged eleven and one aged twenty one.
+I have two children.
 For those of you who have millennials in their midst I need not go any further to explain my conundrum.
 They are spoiled beyond belief, entitled like never before and utterly incapable of independent life ( I am sure our parents thought the same thing).

 My standard way of dealing with these issues is a challenge because punishment only begets resentment and hatred and rarely motivates any long term change from the person.

 This is where trading comes in.
 Trading only asks one question – how can I get results?
 In the case of my children that have the attention span of a gnat it came down to breaking all behaviour patterns to one task at a time.
 One task, one reward.
 No grand theories of accomplishment, no grandiose goals.
 Just basic day to day changes that are starting to take root.